verrazzano/docs/content/en/docs/networking/_index.md

 deployed into the Kubernetes cluster.

 ### High-Level Overview
-The following diagram shows the high-level overview of Verrazzano networking for a sample deployment on an OKE cluster using OCI DNS and Let's Encrypt for certificates.
+The following diagram shows the high-level overview of Verrazzano networking using ExternalDNS and Let's Encrypt for certificates.
+ExternalDNS and cert-manager both run outside the mesh and connect to external services using TLS.
 This diagram does not show Prometheus scraping.

-Verrazzano system traffic enters an OCI load balancer over TLS and is routed to the NGINX Ingress Controller, where TLS is terminated.
-From there, the traffic is routed to one of several destinations, all in the Istio mesh over mTLS.
-All of the traffic in the mesh uses mTLS, with the following exceptions:
+Verrazzano system traffic enters a platform load balancer over TLS and is routed to the NGINX Ingress Controller, where TLS is terminated.
+From there, the traffic is routed to one of the system components in the mesh over mTLS, or using HTTP to a system component, outside the mesh.
-- Traffic from the NGINX Ingress Controller to Rancher
-- Traffic from the Coherence operator to the Coherence cluster
-- Prometheus traffic (not shown), which uses HTTP or HTTPS

-**NOTE:** Several components inside the cluster send requests to Keycloak and will always go outside the cluster, back through the load balancer, if a Keycloak redirect is needed.
-In some cases, where no redirect is needed, they will send requests directly to Keycloak within the cluster.

-ExternalDNS runs outside the mesh and uses TLS.
-The same is true for cert-manager.

 Application traffic enters a second OCI load balancer over TLS and is routed to the Istio Ingress Gateway, where TLS is terminated.
-From there, the traffic is routed to one of several applications using mTLS, all in the mesh for this example.
+From there, the traffic is routed to one of several applications using mTLS.

-With the exception of Prometheus scraping, and interaction with Kubernetes servers, these are all of the network traffic patterns used by Verrazzano in a single cluster topology.
-Applications may introduce new traffic patterns as might be expected.
+***NOTE***: Applications can be deployed outside the mesh, but the Istio Ingress Gateway will send traffic to them using plaintext.
+You need to do some additional configuration to enable TLS passthrough as described at [Istio Gateway Passthrough](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-sni-passthrough/)

 #### High-Level Network Diagram